Stabilizer ground states for simulating quantum many-body physics: theory, algorithms, and applications

 \section{Abstract}

-Stabilizer states have been commonly utilized in quantum information, quantum error correction, and quantum circuit simulation due to their simple mathematical structure.
-In this work, we apply stabilizer states to tackle quantum many-body problems and introduce the concept of stabilizer ground states.
-We present a simplified equivalent formalism for identifying stabilizer ground states of general Pauli Hamiltonians.
-Moreover, we also develop an exact and linear-scaled algorithm to obtain stabilizer ground states of 1D local Hamiltonians and thus free from discrete optimization.
-This proposed theoretical formalism and linear-scaled algorithm are not only applicable to finite-size systems, but also adaptable to infinite periodic systems.
+Stabilizer states, which are also known as the Clifford states, have been commonly utilized in quantum information, quantum error correction, and quantum circuit simulation due to their simple mathematical structure.
+In this work, we apply stabilizer states to tackle quantum many-body ground state problems and introduce the concept of stabilizer ground states.
+We establish an equivalence formalism for identifying stabilizer ground states of general Pauli Hamiltonians.
+Moreover, we develop an exact and linear-scaled algorithm to obtain stabilizer ground states of 1D local Hamiltonians and thus free from discrete optimization.
+This proposed equivalence formalism and linear-scaled algorithm are not only applicable to finite-size systems, but also adaptable to infinite periodic systems.
 The scalability and efficiency of the algorithms are numerically benchmarked on different Hamiltonians.
-Finally, we demonstrate that stabilizer ground states can find various promising applications including better design on variational quantum algorithms, qualitative understanding of phase transitions, and cornerstones for more advanced ground state ansatzes.
+Finally, we demonstrate that stabilizer ground states are promising tools for not only qualitative understanding of quantum systems, but also cornerstones of more advanced classical or quantum algorithms.